ironironi/test.github.io/README.md

-This should be viewable at https://ironironi.github.io/test/ -- but there's something majorly wrong with it.
+This should be viewable at https://ironironi.github.io/test.github.io/

 # Testing features